-Seaside holidays might get all the press but you’re likely to find yourself sharing space with hundreds of other families -- not exactly ideal in these times of social distancing.
+Seaside holidays might get all the press but you’re likely to find yourself sharing space with hundreds of other families.
 Pick a quiet place in the countryside, however, and you could have hundreds of acres of rural landscape almost entirely to yourself.
 The options on where to go are legion -- just find an under-explored corner of the country and you’ll readily find accommodation listed online.
-But what should you take, what can you actually do in the countryside, and what do you and the family need to bear in mind to keep everyone safe?
+But what should you take and what can you actually do in the countryside?

 What You’ll Need